z-adams/Tutorials/Pointers/pointers.md

 We see that `p`, far from being something strange, is simply an integer.
 The only strange thing about it is that it stores the address of another piece of data in our program.
-By dereferencing `p`, we fetch the data stored at the address stored in `p`, in this case jumping to address `8` to retreive the contents of `c`, `7`.
+By dereferencing `p` with `*p`, we take the address stored in `p`, and then fetch the data stored at this address, in this case jumping to address `8` to retreive the contents of `c`, which is `7`.

 The strange idea of "dereferencing" pointers may seem somewhat more concrete now; pointers "refer" to data via an address, so "dereferencing" the pointer literally means skipping the indirectness and retrieving the data being referred to.
 If we dereference our pointer by writing `*p`, we will simply retrieve whatever value is currently stored in `c`.
-In the diagram above, which was the state of the program before the addition happens, that value is zero.
-However, the thing about pointers that is so powerful is that after the addition happens, if we then dereference `p` again with `*p`, the value we obtain is the new value of `c`, in this case `7`!
-Since we are referring to the location of `c`, we can peek at whatever value `c` has whenever we like, and will always see the most updated value.
+The powerful result is that by keeping track of the location of the data, we can fetch the most up-to-date copy at any time!
+Even if our data is a huge chunk of memory, say, 1 gigabyte, rather than trying to somehow pass this huge value to a function, we can simply pass a lightweight pointer to the function, allowing the function to access the data as necessary with much less overhead.

-In isolation, this is a fairly boring example, which doesn't have much apparent use, so let's look at some more powerful applications.
+In isolation, our example program is a fairly boring example which doesn't have much apparent use, so let's look at some more powerful applications.

 Before we move on,
 however, it's important to know how the computer knows to read 4 bytes at the location referred to by the pointer: it knows based on the datatype of the pointer.
-Just like `int a` tells the computer to keep track of a 4-byte chunk of memory called `a`, `int* p` tells the computer to keep track of an address which points to an `int`, which is 4 bytes.
+Just like `int a` tells the computer to keep track of a 4-byte chunk of memory called `a`, `int* p` tells the computer to keep track of an address (which we have named `p`) which points to an `int`, which is 4 bytes.
 Dereferencing `p` is saying "go fetch the 4-byte `int` at the location you're storing."
-We could have made a pointer of type `char*`, which would refer to the 1-byte chunk of memory located at the stored address (the `char` datatype is fundamentally just a 1-byte integer).
+We could have made a pointer of type `char*`, which would refer to the 1-byte chunk of memory located at the stored address (the `char` datatype is fundamentally just a 1-byte integer; more on this later).

 ## Dynamic memory